strifinopoulos/strifinopoulos.github.io/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: false
 ---
-I am a theoretical physicist who focuses on phenomena outside the scope of the Standard Model of particle physics and the &Lambda;CDM model of Big Bang cosmology.
+I am a theoretical physicist exploring the boundaries of the Standard Model of particle physics and the Lambda cold dark matter model of cosmology.
 My approach integrates a wide spectrum of methods, ranging from traditional model building in Quantum Field Theory to Quantum Information Theory and intepretable Artificial Intelligence.